Travel 6 minutes 04 December 2024

 Where to Stay

 Set inside the luxury department store La Samaritaine on the Left Bank, is French luxury conglomerate’s first hotel in the French capital, Cheval Blanc Paris.
-Along with 72 rooms and suites, many of which feature sweeping views of the Seine and Pont Neuf, the hotel is also home to triple MICHELIN-Starred restaurant Plénitude and a Dior spa with one of the longest private pools in Paris.
+Along with 72 rooms and suites, many of which feature sweeping views of the Seine and Pont Neuf, the hotel is home to triple MICHELIN Starred restaurant Plénitude and a Dior spa with one of the longest private pools in Paris.

-For views of the Seine from the easternmost tip of Île de la Cité, there’s also SO/ Paris hotel a fashion and art-focused hotel with 162 rooms and suites, and a rooftop restaurant on the 15th floor, Bonnie, that features a wraparound terrace and floor to ceiling windows which showcase the beauty of the Seine and its surroundings.
+For views of the Seine from the easternmost tip of Île de la Cité, there’s SO/ Paris, a fashion and art-focused hotel with 162 rooms and suites, and a rooftop restaurant on the 15th floor, Bonnie, that features a wraparound terrace and floor to ceiling windows showcasing the beauty of the Seine and its surroundings.
 The hotel has some of the most uniquely dazzling views in Paris.

-Other options include the Relais Christine, a former 16th century abbey turned five-star boutique hotel with 48 rooms designed in the style of Louis XIII, located discreetly in a small courtyard; Hotel Baume, whose 35 rooms and suites are inspired by the 1930s; and Hotel Récamier, a small, intimate boutique hotel with 24 rooms designed to suit different tastes like modern monochrome or African motifs.
+Other options include the Relais Christine, a former 16th-century abbey turned five-star boutique hotel, with 48 rooms designed in the style of Louis XIII, located discreetly in a small courtyard; Hotel Baume, with 35 rooms and suites inspired by the 1930s; and Hotel Récamier, an intimate boutique hotel with 24 rooms designed to suit different tastes like modern monochrome or African motifs.

 What to Do